Helictites are contorted depositional speleothems which

 grow in any direction, seemingly defying gravity.
 They occur in many

-forms from tiny filaments (as in the top photo) to thick, antler-like
+forms from tiny filaments (as in the middle photo) to thick, antler-like

 forms (bottom photo).
 Most helictites are formed from calcite.

 Helictites are a very diverse group of speleothems,

 likely because different factors influence them.
 There is a very rare

 category that forms underwater, best known from Lechuguilla Cave, New

 Mexico.
 One show cave in California, Black Chasm Cavern, was designated

 a National Natural Landmark because of this.
 Visit our special

 tribute page to this cave's diverse helictites.

 Click on a thumbnail to see more images of helictites